EnterpriseDB/edb-ansible/README.md

 * Installing the 'postgres' Ansible Collection
 * Downloading the 'postgres' repository source code from the repository in GitHub
+* Cloning the 'postgres' repository source code from the repository in GitHub

 Installing the 'postgres' Ansible Collection